seyistry/AirBnB_clone/README.md

 # First step and GOAl of this repository: Write a command interpreter to manage your AirBnB objects.

 This is the first step towards building the first full web application: the AirBnB clone.
-This first step is very important because we will use what we build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…
+This first step is very important because we will use what we build during this project with all other following projects: HTML/CSS template, database storage, API, front-end integration…

 ## What’s a command interpreter?